RTmtfiallos/IDS-AKS-Accelerator/README.md

 # AKS Deployment Helper

-Deploying an Enterprise ready Kubernetes cluster is extremely complex and can be challenging.
-It can be a nightmare if you add in finicky ARM Templates, syntax errors, and potentially hundreds of parameters to get just exactly right.
-So much time can be wasted and frustration builds.
+Deploying an Enterprise ready Kubernetes cluster is extremely complex and can be extremely challenging.
+It can be a nightmare dealing with complex ARM Templates, syntax errors, and potentially hundreds of parameters.
+Get any of them wrong and the entire deployment can fail - leaving partially deployed resources to clean up.
+So much time can be wasted resulting in frustration.

 ## How Randstad helped the ABC Data Science team